myusri/sja1105-test/README.md

   protected also.
 * CRC is the CRC-32 Ethernet calculate from the lowest byte to the highest byte in each word.

+Each block is a stream of 32b words that defines one or more entries.
+Each entry can take multiple of words arranged from the least significant word address to the most significant word address.
+The bit fields for the entries depends on the type of the table.

 ## Other References